-NDP Objectives NDP Actions FSGDS Long-term programmes FSGDS Actions MTSF Actions • Increase average male and female life expectancy at birth to 70 years.
-Progressively improve TB prevention and cure.
+• Special Flograffine NDP Objectives NDP Actions FSGDS Long-term programmes FSGDS Actions MTSF Actions Increase average male and female life expectancy at birth to 70 years.
+Prevent and control epidemic burdens through deterring and treating HIV/AIDS, new Strengthen health care programmes to address the burden of critical diseases.
+Improve and expand the CCMT (HIV/AIDS) programme to reduce HIV Implement the National Strategic Plan for Maternal, Newborn, Child and Progressively improve TB prevention and cure.
 Reduce maternal, infant and child mortality.
 Significantly reduce prevalence of noncommunicable chronic diseases.
-Reduce injury, accidents and violence by 50 percent from 2010 levels. • Prevent and control epidemic burdens through deterring and treating HIV/AIDS, new epidemics and alcohol abuse, improve the allocation of resources and the availability of health personnel in public sector, and improve the quality of care, operational efficiency, health worker morale and leadership and innovation.
-Promote healthy diets and physical activity.
-Implement the NHI scheme in a phased manner, focusing on: Improving the quality of care in public facilities Reducing the relative cost of private medical care Increasing the number of medical professionals Introducing a patient record system and supporting information technology systems.
-Strengthen health care programmes to address the burden of critical diseases.
-Improve and expand the CCMT (HIV/AIDS) programme to reduce HIV and AIDS related deaths.
+Reduce injury, accidents and epidemics and alcohol abuse, improve the allocation of resources and the availability of health personnel in public sector, and improve the quality of care, operational efficiency, health worker morale and leadership and innovation. and AIDS related deaths.
 Improve and expand TB Management Programmes.
 Improve maternal and child health programmes.
-Improve and expand non-communicable disease programmes in the four main critical areas of mental health, cancer, diabetes, and heart disease.
-Intensify general health promotion and lifestyle programmes.
-Implement the National Strategic Plan for Maternal, Newborn, Child and Women's Health for 2012- 2016 and monitor outcomes.
+Improve and expand non- communicable disease programmes in the four main critical areas of mental Women's Health for 2012- 2016 and monitor outcomes.
 Accelerate finalization of regulations on diet and content of salt in foodstuffs.
-Produce regulations on tobacco control, in line with WHO's framework convention on tobacco control.
+Produce regulations on tobacco control, in line with WHO's framework convention on tobacco violence by 50 percent from 2010 levels.
+Promote healthy diets and physical activity.
+Implement the NHI scheme in a phased manner, focusing on: Improving the quality of care in public facilities Reducing the relative cost of private medical care Increasing the number of medical professionals Introducing a patient record health, cancer, diabetes, and heart disease.
+Intensify general health promotion and lifestyle programmes. control.
 Develop legislation to abolish marketing of alcohol products by 2015.
 Improve access to ART.
 Monitor Uptake of HIV testing by TB patients.
 Implement essential interventions to reduce HIV mortality.
 Improve the TB case registration rate.

-Improve the TB case detection rate.
-Improve TB treatment outcomes.
-Implement interventions to reduce TB mortality.
-Reduce the HIV Mother-to- Child-Transmission (MTCT)
+systemand supporting Improve the TB case

+information technology detection rate.

+systems.
+Improve TB treatment

+Systems. outcomes.

+Implement interventions to

+reduce TB mortality.

+Reduce the HIV Mother-to- Child Topics (ATCT)

+Child-Transmission (MTCT)

 rate (six weeks and 18

 months).

-Implement the National
+• Implement the National

 Strategic Plan for Maternal,

 Newborn, Child and

 Women's Health for 2012-

 2016 and monitor outcomes.

 Develop and implement an

 effective monitoring,

 evaluation and reporting

 (MER) system for tracking

 the implementation of the

 recommendations of the

 National Committee of

 Confidential Enquiry into

 Maternal Deaths (NCCEMD).

 Develop and implement an

 effective monitoring,

 evaluation and reporting

 (MER) system for tracking

 the implementation of the

 CARMMA Strategy.

-Coordinate a comprehensive
+• Coordinate a comprehensive

 and intersectoral response

 by government to violence

 and injury, and to ensure

 action.

 Fast track legislation and

 regulations to deal with the

 risk factors of diseases and

 injury, including the creation

 of a multi-sectoral Health

 Commission.

+Embark on activities to

 promote healthy lifestyles

 through mobilization of

 individuals and communities

 to engage in physical

 activities, good dietary

+• •

 practices and reduction of

 harmful use of alcohol,

 tobacco and to control of

 substance abuse.

-ou originari are capacity or
+• Strengthen the capacity of

 rehabilitation services in the

 public sector with a focus on

 mental health, physical

 disability, gender based

-violence, childhood trauma

-and substance abuse.
+violence, childhood trauma and substance abuse.

 Phased implementation of

 the building blocks of NHI.

 Establish a National Pricing

 Commission to regulate

 health care in the private

 sector.